 Melon (nee Mary Ellen) Dash, founder of Miracle Swimming and Miracle Swimming School for Adults has been trained by her 6000 afraid adult students.

 She’s taught afraid adult non-swimmers exclusively, full time, nonstop for forty years.
-She wrote a book about what her students taught her, a disruptor in the learn-to-swim industry, which teaches the solution.
+She wrote a book about what her students taught her: the solution.
+If there is only one solution, this is it.
+If there are several, this is one of them.
 Whereas her students used to “lose it” in deep water, they now “keep it.”

 Dash is a nationally-ranked masters swimmer.
 She developed a new paradigm for teaching and learning in 1983: The 5 Circles Teaching Method.

-Instructors worldwide have been licensed to teach her unimpeachable system.
+Instructors worldwide have been licensed to teach this unimpeachable system.

-Adults become afraid because their parents were afraid, or they were hurt by a water experience that never healed, or they were taught incorrectly.
+Adults are afraid because their parents were afraid, or they were hurt by a water experience, or they were taught incorrectly.

-The incorrect teaching can and must end.
+The incorrect teaching can end.
+It must end.
 We believe all instructors of adults must know how to be reliably successful teaching the healing of fear.

-For example, (swallow hard) “You must be horizontal to float correctly.”
+“You must be horizontal to float correctly.”
 If you tell a fit man or woman that to float correctly they must be horizontal, how do you explain it?
-If their feet go to the bottom in four feet of depth when they lie down on the water, which is their natural float (the water is doing all the work) and you tell them their feet have to be at the surface, you are asking them to struggle to lift their feet up.
+If their feet go to the bottom in four feet of water when they lie down on the water—which is their natural float—(the water is doing all the work) and you tell them their feet have to be at the surface, you are asking them to struggle to lift their feet up.
 For what purpose?
 It pulls their chins down and prevents them from learning.
 The swim team doesn’t float horizontally.

 Floating is not meant to be a struggle.
 “Feet on the bottom and face in the air” is a perfectly good float.

 An adult or child whose feet go to the bottom in shallow water is simply demonstrating physics: dense (muscular) legs don’t float.
-But upper bodies with lungs and fat or lungs and breasts float just fine.
+But upper bodies with lungs, fat, or breasts float just fine.

-Swimming students believe their teachers: they have a credential.
-Yet the student, believing the teacher, is misled.
-This causes frustration, discouragement and for many, resignation that they cannot learn to swim.
-It fosters mistrust in the system.
+Swimming students believe teachers who have a credential.
+Yet the believing student is often misled.
+This causes frustration, discouragement and failure.
+Mistrust in the learn-to-swim system is widespread.

-Teaching misinformation is unacceptable but it can be fixed.
+Teaching misinformation prevents people from learning.
+But it can be fixed.

 Many instructors notice that their teaching doesn’t get through to everyone.
 They think it’s the student’s fault.
-At Miracle Swimming, we’ve concluded that this is not true.
+At Miracle Swimming, we’ve concluded that this is rarely the case.

 You can teach a system that reaches every afraid adult every single time and produces adults who are no longer afraid in deep water…and are ecstatic.
 They become safe.
 Then, they enroll in your advanced programs.